yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 **Reminder**: Please read the entire problem set before starting.

 When programming a new game, you usually start by implementing some basic features and subsequently enhance it with more complex features.
 As the game grows, the code gets more complicated and the classes will get bigger.
 To avoid ending up with a mess of spaghetti code, we typically decouple the rendering from the logic.
 Doing so will also allow you to let the game logic run at a different speed than the rendering.
-Actually, the game logic will know nothing about the rendering, so it does not matter how the game is displayed (2D, 3D, ASCII art or whatever).
+Actually, the game logic will know nothing about the rendering, so it does not matter how the game is displayed (2D, 3D, ASCII art, etc).
 The rendering however depends on the logic, because it needs info on how/where to display everything.
 Typically, all the rendering is done in the view module.

 The game logic is typically subdivided into a model and a controller.
 The model keeps track of the objects in the game world, and knows nothing about displaying, user input, etc. It just implements all the world rules, and how entities interact with each other.
 The controller knows about the model and can manipulate it depending on the external inputs.